11 Best Things to Do in Kapan, Armenia (+ Travel Tips!)

 🚗 Looking for the best way to get around Armenia?
 Click here to check rental car rates for Armenia!

-There is plenty to see in Kapan to warrant a trip down that way!
+There is plenty to see in Kapan that warrants a trip down that way!
 From the dancing fountains at night to the beautiful strolls by the river, the city has something for everyone!

 Best things to do in Kapan, Armenia